 This little unresolved episode aside, Digg seems to be doing just fine in terms of traffic and funding, and it has plans.
 The latest version of Digg includes new categories encompassing all types of news, not just science and technology, as well as a "Top Digg Users" feature that lets you check out the activities of the most active (and therefore influential) people using the Digg Web site.
 This type of tracking makes it easy to discover people you'd like to add to your friends list so you can keep up with their Digging activities.

-For more information on Digg.com and related topics, check out the links on the next page.
+For more information on Digg.com and related topics, check out the links below.

 More Great Links

 - Alex Bosworth's Weblog.
 "Dynamics of Digg."
 Dec.
 23, 2005. http://www.sourcelabs.com/blogs/ajb/2005/12/dynamics_of_digg_1.html